-Benefits Payable
+d) Benefits Payable

 Pensions and lump-sum benefits payable are accounted for on an accruals basis from the date the option is exercised, in accordance with valid member claims.
 Retirement lump sums are accounted for in the period in which the member becomes a pensioner.
-Death grants are included from the date of death.
 Any amounts due but unpaid are disclosed in the net assets statement as current liabilities, providing that payment has been approved.

-Taxation
+e) Taxation

 The Fund is an exempt approved fund under section 1(1) of Schedule 36 of the Finance Act 2004 and as such is exempt from UK income tax on interest received and from capital gains tax on the proceeds of investments sold.
 As the Council is the administering authority for the Fund, VAT input tax is recoverable on all Fund activities including expenditure on investment expenses.
 Where tax can be reclaimed, investment income in the accounts is shown gross of UK tax.
-Income from overseas investments suffers withholding tax in the country of origin unless exemption is permitted.
+Income from overseas investments is subject to withholding tax in the country of origin unless exemption is permitted.
 Irrecoverable tax is accounted for as a fund expense as it arises.

-Lifetime Allowances
+f) Lifetime Allowances